starkshaw/MASM/README.md

 ### Keyboard Test
 - [Keyboard.asm](KeyboardTest/Keyboard.asm) - A sample of keyboard test in Assemble language, when 'q' been pressed the program stops.

+### Print the name in 10 times
+- [name.asm](PrintName10Times/name.asm) - A sample of print name in 10 times.
+- [hello.c](PrintName10Times/hello.c) - A sample of print "Hello World!" in C compared to same result in MASM16.
+[Click here](PrintName10Times/hellow.asm) to check the sample.